 It is recommended that a proponent commence the screening process before project planning, site layout and facility design have progressed too far and before irreversible decisions or commitments are made.
 A proponent is not prohibited from making other public announcements or statements about the project, undertaking economic feasibility studies, initiating private discussions or negotiations, public, Indigenous community and agency consultations, environmental studies or commencing work to obtain other approvals prior to commencing the Environmental Screening Process.
-However, the project may not receive approvals under the Environmental Protection Act or Ontario Water Resources Act or commence construction until it has met the Environmental Screening Process requirements under the Environmental Assessment Act.
+However, no authorizations for the project may be issued, including under the Environmental Protection Act or Ontario Water Resources Act, nor may the proponent commence construction, until the requirements of the Environmental Screening Process have been met.